TPS Handbook (1973)

 Mark Warren:

-About a decade ago (c.2008) John Shook challenged me to understand what Taiichi Ohno did differently with the TWI (Training Within Industry) programs.
+Around 2008, John Shook challenged me to understand what Taiichi Ohno did differently.

-This led to the need to test the application of the TWI programs as a group of activities from top-floor to shop-floor in the organisations we engaged with, rather than as single programs in discrete areas.
+This led to the need to test the application of methods with connections to TPS (Lean / TWI) as a group of activities from top-floor to shop-floor in the organisations we engaged with, rather than as single programs in discrete areas.

 Dr. Vivek Nagarajan, with the PSG Institute of Management, found many companies willing to host a small team for two weeks, four hours a day to allow me and my team to take this approach, and learn alongside them.